rfhb/ctrdata/docs/reference/dbFindIdsUniqueTrials.md

 "EUCTR", between records for different Member States).
 Such differences are not considered by this function.

+Note that for "CTIS", the trial with the latest (highest) resubmission number (last two digits of \`id\`, clinical trial number) is identified.

 Note that the trial concept [f.isUniqueTrial](https://rfhb.github.io/ctrdata/reference/f.isUniqueTrial.md) (which uses this function) can be calculated at the time of creating a